What is the difference between Sales & Operations Planning vs Integrated Business Planning (S&OP V IBP)?

 This has always happened.
 Otherwise, no products and services would go out of the door, or it would not delight customers and probably be unprofitable for the organization.

-In small companies, this is usually done without any structured process, typically, this is performed implicitly by the founder or a few number of stakeholders.
+In small companies, this is usually done without any structured process.
+Typically, this is performed implicitly by the founder or a small number of stakeholders.

-As a company grow, it needs to structure this process in order to align everyone in the company who focus on different objectives every day of the week.
+As a company grows, it needs to structure this process in order to align everyone in the company who focus on different objectives every day of the week.

-So what is true to S&OP and IBP is that they both aim at organizing the company to deliver the right products or services at the right time, with the right specs to the right customers.
+So what is true to S&OP and IBP is that they both aim to organize the company to deliver the right products or services at the right time, with the right specs to the right customers.

 A few decades ago, Oliver Wight coined the process Sales & Operations Planning (S&OP).

-From there, over the years a number of other acronyms have been appearing, for example: SIOP (Sales Inventory and Operations Planning) or IBP for Integrated Business Planning.
-Here we will focus on S&OP and IBP.
+From there, over the years a number of other acronyms have appeared.
+For example: SIOP (Sales Inventory and Operations Planning) or IBP for Integrated Business Planning.
+Here we will focus on S&OP and Integrated Business Planning.

-Many practitioners and experts have been debating about the differences between Sales & Operations Planning and Integrated Business Planning.
+Many practitioners and experts have been debating over the differences between Sales & Operations Planning and Integrated Business Planning.
 There is no right or wrong answer.
-Some argue that it is the same and some others argues that these are two concepts.
+Some argue that it is the same and others argue that these are two different concepts.

-S&OP has been created many years ago with the intent to align supply and demand within medium to large organizations in a structured way using a repeatable and cross-functional process with a monthly drumbeat.
+S&OP was created many years ago with the intent to align supply and demand planning within medium to large organizations in a structured way, using a repeatable and cross-functional process with a monthly drumbeat.

-Let's dive into S&OP definition and IBP evolution into more details here.
+Let's dive into S&OP definition and IBP evolution in more details here.